+Table 1.2: Various Components of Memory in a Computer.

 Primary memory

 Primary memory, also known as main memory or volatile memory, is where the CPU stores data and instructions that it is currently processing.
-The two primary types of primary memory are Random Access Memory (RAM) and Read-Only Memory (ROM).
+The two primary types of primary memory are RAM and ROM.

-Random Access Memory (RAM)
+Random Access Memory

-Random Access Memory (RAM) is a crucial component of a computer’s primary memory that plays a significant role in the overall performance of the system.
-As a type of volatile memory, RAM temporarily stores data and instructions that the Central Processing Unit (CPU) is currently using.
+RAM is a crucial component of a computer’s primary memory that plays a significant role in the overall performance of the system.
+As a type of volatile memory, RAM temporarily stores data and instructions that the CPU is currently using.
 This means that the information held in RAM is only accessible while the computer is powered on; once the system is shut down or restarted, all data in RAM is lost.
 This volatility makes RAM an ideal choice for tasks that require quick access to frequently used data, as it allows the CPU to retrieve information rapidly without the delays associated with reading from slower secondary storage devices like hard drives or solid-state drives.
 The speed of RAM is a critical factor in enabling smooth multitasking and efficient application performance.
 With its fast read and write operations, RAM allows multiple programs to run concurrently, ensuring that the CPU can quickly switch between tasks without significant lag.
 For instance, when a user opens a web browser, word processor, and music player simultaneously, RAM facilitates the swift loading and processing of data from these applications, allowing for a seamless user experience.
 Additionally, the amount of RAM installed in a system can greatly impact its performance; systems with more RAM can handle larger applications and more simultaneous processes, which is particularly beneficial for demanding tasks like video editing, gaming, or running virtual machines.

-characteristics:
+The characteristics are as follows:

 RAM is volatile, meaning that all data stored in it is lost when the computer is powered off.
 This makes RAM suitable for temporary data storage during active processes but unsuitable for long-term data retention.